 For that, we are working on, guess what, a new Jenkins job that will only run the test suite of all packages that are known to work on Python 3 already.

 The initial list isn’t that big, roughly 10 packages so far, but as more and more Zope packages are updated, the more Plone packages that can be made compatible as well.

 The upcoming Alpine Sprint will be dedicated towards this: getting a Plone version compatible with the current Zope versions, which will eventually lead to this Zope on python 3 target (aimed to be released by the end of next year).

 During the Barcelona sprint (report from Paul and Ramon) there was quite some work to bring dexterity related packages to work both in python 2.7 and python 3.5.

-That work is mostly still pending to be merged, because we had a blocker: our current CI infrastructure (namely jenkins master and its nodes) run on a version of Ubuntu that does not provide python 3.5 by default.
+That work is mostly still pending to be merged, because we had a blocker: our current CI infrastructure (namely jenkins master and its nodes) run on a version of Ubuntu ((14.04 for the curious)) that does not provide python 3.5 by default.

 So it would be a bit irresponsible to merge those changes without a way to ensure that the effort that was put during that sprint is not long forgotten and had to be done again from scratch some months later.

 As reports about the newer Ubuntu version regarding python and plone are not that encouraging, and also due to other reasons, I decided to take the longest but long-term best approach: enters gforcada.compile-python!

 So I decided to create an ansible role, given that our jenkins CI setup is already using some, and Plone community is also favoring it, to install all the system dependencies to compile Python 2.6, 2.7 and 3.5.

 - install virtualenv on python 2.6 and 2.7 (on python 3.5 is already available)